srjilarious/testz/README.md

 The library is already usable, but does have some features that are not yet implemented.
 As it develops I make well change the formatting output as well, although a goal is to make writing your own test runner with custom formatting a mostly trivial exercise.

 ### Roadmap / Ideas
-[ ] Change to using `io.Writer` rather than `std.debug.print` directly.
-[ ] Add no-color option, check for tty before outputting colors.
+- [ ] Add no-color option, check for tty before outputting colors.
-[ ] Capture number of assertions in each test
+- [ ] Capture number of assertions in each test
-[ ] Capture time of each test, group of tests and overall.